shopware/shopware/src/Docs/10-administration/40-data-management.md

     * Validates the entity against the entity scheme and checks if all required fields are filled.

 ### Associations
-Unline 1-1 associations, 1-n associations are not loaded by default when fetching a list or single item from the API due to performance reasons.
+Unlike 1-1 associations, 1-n associations are not loaded by default when fetching a list or single item from the API due to performance reasons.
 Those associations have to be fetched in a separate call as a paginated list (`limit` and `page` needs to be provided to the call).
 The entity scheme provides the relationship between entities in the system and automatically creates assocation stores from them.
 These stores are available on an entity using